One common issue is “storage devices not listed” on the Disk Drill’s drive list, and it has a very simple fix.

 diskutil unmountDisk /dev/disk0

-If none of these solutions work or if you still have questions, feel free to drop us a line.
-Our tech support team will gladly go through the process with you, so you can get your data back with our data recovery app as soon as possible.
+If none of these solutions work or if you still need help, feel free to drop us a line.
+You just have to mention that you need help with our App Store edition of Disk Drill and our tech support team will go through the process with you so you can get your data back with our data recovery app as soon as possible.